hipe/tmx/system/doc/issues/027-the-stubbed-filesystem-narrative.md

 ## :#storypoint-5 introduction

-years and years ago we knew that chris wanstrath et. al. had a gem like this. at the time our thinking was, "why would you want to mock the FS?, it's easy enough to setup and tear down your own filesystem trees on your actual filesystem, and it's not that much overhead, is it?" "isn't this the kind of mocking that people hate, the kind that adds too much insulation between you and the SUT"?
+years and years ago we knew that chris wanstrath et. al. had a gem like this. at the time our thinking was, "why would you want to stub the FS?, it's easy enough to setup and tear down your own filesystem trees on your actual filesystem, and it's not that much overhead, is it?" "isn't this the kind of test doubling that people hate, the kind that adds too much insulation between you and the SUT"?

-but our thinking may have changed: the current tangent we are on started from one known point: we must mock git responses. although setting up and tearing down git repos is certainly an option, (indeed we do so with the bash scripts that create our fixtures) it apporaches our comfortable limit on coupling to "outside systems" when testing (generally accepted as problematic for unit-
+but our thinking may have changed: the current tangent we are on started from one known point: we must stub git responses. although setting up and tearing down git repos is certainly an option, (indeed we do so with the bash scripts that create our fixtures) it apporaches our comfortable limit on coupling to "outside systems" when testing (generally accepted as problematic for unit-